 Identify the limitations

 Perhaps even more important than what is in-scope for a project is what is out-of-scope for a project.
-Often it is crucial to document what will not be done – otherwise people will assume that certain things are to be executed that were not budgeted for or included in the project timeline.
+Often it is crucial to document what will not be done, especially when it comes to software development – otherwise people will assume that certain things are to be executed that were not budgeted for or included in the project timeline.

 It is natural for parts of any large project to change along the way.
 While it is always best to avoid scope creep (a situation in which one or more parts of a project ends up requiring more work), sometimes it is unavoidable due to the changing nature of any business.
 In order to avoid disagreements and changes to a project’s scope by all stakeholders, both client-side and agency-side, it is best to have strict change management processes in place.
 Once scope is defined, it must not be changed without the appropriate change management functions taking place, at which point appropriate action can be taken to address the shifting project requirements.